Other Descendants of Abraham

 15 Hadad, Tema, Jetur, Naphish, and Kedemah.

-Ishmael was one hundred thirty-seven when he died.
+17 Ishmael was 137 years old when he died.

 The Birth of Esau and Jacob

-and he was forty years old when he married Rebekah, the daughter of Bethuel.
-She was also the sister of Laban, the Aramean from northern Syria.
+20 Isaac was forty years old when he married Rebecca, the daughter of Bethuel (an Aramean from Mesopotamia) and sister of Laban.